Input foreground and background colors by:

 Color Wheel tool

-Clicking one of the five color combination buttons will display contrasting colors based on the top most color in the Drag & Drop area.
-Clicking a highlighted button (has a red border) will restore the prior color set.
+Clicking one of the five color combination buttons will display contrasting colors based on the HSL value of the top most color in the Drag & Drop area.
+Clicking the highlighted combination button (the button with a red border) will restore the prior color set.

 Combinations based on the color wheel are a suggestion only.
 While colors based on the wheel are generally compatible, that is not always the case.